JatinSingh08/sneakhead/README.md

 <div align="center">

 # Sneakhead
-## An Ecommerce website for brand new clothes
+## An Ecommerce website for Trending Sneakers
 </div>

 ## **How to install and run locally ?**